 Fees payable to Board members are determined annually by the AGM.
 Board members who are also employees of the company receive no Board fees.
-No separate fees are payable for work on the committees other than the standard Board fee.
-In 2017, remuneration was paid in accordance with the table on page 56.
+From 2019 fees were also payable to members of the Audit Committees, separate to the standard Board fee.
+In 2020, remuneration was paid in accordance with the table on page 41.